guess-who-haiku/guess-who-haiku/README.md

 A design strategy where you start sketching and prototyping the smallest screen first and work your way up to larger screens.
 Essentially, it’s about delivering the right user experience to the right device.

 ### Technical Challenges
-- Configuring the  Markov text generator to output convincing text
+- Configuring the  Markov text generator to output convincing text.
+We added another layer to the semantic parsing by having our generator spit out haiku-formatted text pieces.
-- Responsive and intuitive styling with `styled-components`
+- Responsive and intuitive styling with `styled-components`.
+Using `styled-components` greatly reduced redundant styling work across components with shared visual themes.
-- Finding an elegant frontend file architecture - favored the "duck" react-redux file structure
+- Finding an elegant frontend file architecture - favored the "duck" react-redux file structure in order to better facilitate collaboration and reduce merge conflicts.
+- We designed our backend database structure and API endpoint using a non-relational design principles, greatly simplifying API for client (our app), resulting in less overall API calls.

 ## Group Members and Work Breakdown